litespeedtech/lsquic/docs/tutorial.rst

 Using Streams
 =============

 To reduce buffering, most of the time bytes written to stream are written into packets directly.
 Bytes are buffered in the stream until a full packet can be created.
-Alternatively, one call flush the data by calling :func:`lsquic_stream_flush`.
+Alternatively, one could flush the data by calling :func:`lsquic_stream_flush`.
 It is impossible to write more data than the congestion window.
 This prevents excessive buffering inside the library.
 Inside the "on read" and "on write" callbacks, reading and writing should succeed.
 The exception is error collection inside the "on read" callback.
 Outside of the callbacks, be ready to handle errors.
 For reading, it is -1 with ``EWOULDBLOCK`` errno.
 For writing, it is the return value of 0.